 The propeller of an aircraft is a crucial component that contributes to flight.
 A propeller provides the thrust needed to maintain a forward direction.
 It maintains a rotary motion in which it creates a difference in air pressure between the front and back surfaces of its blades.
 The shape of the blade contributes to the pressure difference and air displacement.
 The rotary motion allows the blades to do their job.
 Most propellers require an engines assistance to spin.

 There are several things to consider when operating an aircraft with a propeller.
 First off is the angle of attack.
 This is the angle a wing is positioned in oncoming airflow.
 The pitch angle is also something to consider.
 This refers to the angle a propeller blade produces with its rotational plane.
 A controllable-pitch propeller allows the pilot to manually alter the pitch of the blades during flight, enabling it to have peak performance.
+The design of the propeller can seriously impact the aircraft engine's performance.
 A combination of the proper angle of attack and pitch angle results in an exceptionally smooth flight.